 c.
-Parental leave (responsibility of the Ministry of National Capacities)
+Parental leave (responsibility of the Ministry of Culture and Innovation, State Secretariat for Family Affairs)

-There are two types of leave and benefit: (1) for insured parents, Gyermekgondozási díj (GYED); and (2) for non-insured parents, Gyermekgondozást segítő ellátás (GYES).
+There are two types of leave and benefit: (i) for insured parents, Gyermekgondozási díj (GYED); and (ii) for non-insured parents, Gyermekgondozást segítő ellátás (GYES).
 Both are family entitlements.